learnable-content/wordpress-base-theme-course/README.md

 The actual source url for the css file we are trying to load.
 Can be a local file or maybe it is a file that exists on a cdn somewhere.

+### $deps

+Where this script file depends on another file like `jquery` or something else.
+Also note we do not need to load `jquery` at all because it is already prepackaged with WordPress.

 ### $ver

 This is a way that we can version our files and appends a ?ver=1.2.3 at the end of the file.
 This helps in case you are caching your script files and need the server to reload a new file if you are editing the script file.